Poet | Ruth Towne

 A2: You utilize aesthetic language to create a portrait of emotional depth in your poetry.
 What is your process for formulating such engaging poetic parlance?

 RT: Lately in a lot of my poems, sound drives a line.
 For "Observatory Time, The Lovers," this is certainly the case.
-Sometimes, I kind of seize on a certain sound, like the long sound woven through the second stanza or the short sound linking "lips," "eclipse," "apocalypse."
+Sometimes, I kind of seize on a certain sound, like the long i sound woven through the second stanza or the short i sound linking "lips," "eclipse," "apocalypse."
 I try to follow a sound as long as I can, seeing what images can accumulate made of words featuring that sound.
 This method of working can lead to some strange images, which for a poem like this was a goal of mine.
 Since the piece is in conversation with artwork made by surrealist artist Man Ray, the images of the poetry needed their own certain sense of surrealism.

 In addition to sound, color is the other defining feature of this poem and of the lore of the piece(s) by Man Ray.
 I say piece(s) because there really are two.
 First is Man Ray's "The Lovers 1933," an eight-foot-long and three-feet-high painting of bright red lips in a sky he obsessively painted over the course of two years.
 As the Tate Museum explains: